Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 This strategy targets interest reduction, so you end up paying the least amount of interest over the long term.
 With high credit card interest rates, this could represent significant savings, and you can use the interest you save to repay the rest of your debt sooner.

 Prioritise paying off the account with the highest interest rate first by allocating all available resources to it.
-Once you pay that account off, close it to avoid further charges and move on to the account with the next highest interest rate.
+Once you pay off that account, close it to avoid further charges and move on to the account with the next highest interest rate.

 3. Apply for a credit card with a 0% balance transfer offer

-0% balance transfer credit cards let you transfer your existing debt onto a new credit card, with the benefit of paying no interest for an introductory period, which results in interest savings for that period, and can help you repay your debt faster.
-Having one account instead of a few can also mean you save on account and administrative fees.
+0% balance transfer credit cards let you transfer your existing debt onto a new credit card.
+This provides you with the benefit of paying no interest for an introductory period, which results in interest savings for this duration.
+Plus it can help you repay your debt faster.
+Having one account instead of a number can also mean you save on account and administrative fees.

-However, it’s essential to repay your balance transfer amount within the introductory period, since the interest rate typically reverts to the higher cash advance interest rate at the end of this period.
+However, it’s essential to repay your balance transfer amount within the introductory period, since the interest rate typically reverts to the higher cash advance interest rate at the end of this time.